rafael-piovesan/poc-memory-leak/README.md

 ![image](images/03_factory.png)

 ### Scenario 04: refactoring to avoid spawning multiple child objects
-Second variation of the fix to test the hipothesis where the problem might be related to fact the we're creating multiple instances of `ApiService` class while passing along references to the same original object.
+Second variation of the fix to test the hypothesis where the problem might be related to fact the we're creating multiple instances of `ApiService` class while passing along references to the same original object.

 ```log